-PHP control structure comprises with several type of statements.
+PHP control structure comprises several types of statements.
 In this article, we are going to compare the include() and require() statements and their _once usage.
 These statements are used to add the script from external file.

-For all the above functions, we need to specify file path to be embedded.
-This path might be either of an absolute path or of an relative path.
-Let us see about the functions one by one in following discussion.
+For all the above functions, we need to specify the file path to be embedded.
+This path might be either of an absolute path or of a relative path.
+Let us see about the functions one by one in the following the discussion.

-This function is used to include a external file into a php file.
+This function is used to include an external file into a PHP file.
 The syntax of include statement as follows.

 <?php include("../file_name.php"); // relative path //OR include("/xampp/hddocs/file_name.php"); // absolute path

-We should any one of the above staements.
-Because more than one attempt of adding include statement will return error like as follows, if the target file has the code for function declaration.
+We should any one of the above statements.
+Because more than one attempt at adding include statement will return an error like as follows if the target file has the code for a function declaration.

 Fatal error: Cannot redeclare...

-If the target file is not exist, then the warning notice will be created as,
+If the target file does not exist, then the warning notice will be created as,

 Warning: failed to open stream: No such file or directory...
 Warning: Failed opening ... for inclusion...

-This function will perform in strict manner where it wont allow program for further execution, if the requited target file is not exist.
-Instead of warning notice created by the include(), this will generate error like as shown below.
+This function will perform in a strict manner where it won’t allows the program for further execution if the requited target file does not exist.
+Instead of warning notice created by the include(), this will generate an error like as shown below.

 Warning: failed to open stream: No such file or directory...
 Fatal error: Failed opening required...